vishalcloudyuga/dcos-docs/1.8/usage/service-discovery/mesos-dns/service-naming.md

 - [Task and Service Naming Conventions](#naming-conventions)
 - [Discovering Service DNS Names](#dns-naming)

-To enumerate all the DNS records that Mesos-DNS will respond to, take a look at this.

 # <a name="a-records"></a>A Records

 An A record associates a hostname to an IP address.